kelvinnn25/gunviolence_and_votinglogistics/README.md

 In this project, we examine the demographics of state voters in correlation to gun violence.
 Although realistically it is visceral how these policies will correlate, our team thought it would nonetheless be a good idea to examine the data and possibilities behind it.

 Given limited time, this project's scope only utilizes racial demographics and voting demographics per state.
-In the future, steps will be taken to get a closer look at more predictor variavbles that include lobbying, political figures' investment, etc.
+In the future, steps will be taken to get a closer look at more predictor variables that include lobbying, political figures' investment, etc.

 For this benefit the public sphere, if you'd like, feel free to take this code for your own experiments.